pearlyzh/learning-notes/common/common.md

 	- Netty:
 		- https://ayedo.github.io/netty/2013/06/19/what-is-netty.html
 		http://webcache.googleusercontent.com/search?q=cache:http://seeallhearall.blogspot.com/2012/05/netty-tutorial-part-1-introduction-to.html
 - "Zero-copy": "Zero-copy" describes computer operations in which the CPU does not perform the task of copying data from one memory area to another.
-This is frequently used to save CPU cycles and memory bandwidth when transmitting a file over a network.[1]
+This is frequently used to save CPU cycles and memory bandwidth when transmitting a file over a network.
 	- https://en.wikipedia.org/wiki/Zero-copy
 - Concurrency:
 	- https://nikgrozev.com/2015/07/14/overview-of-modern-concurrency-and-parallelism-concepts/